birros/pico2wave.js/README.md

 ## Limitations & contributions

-__To limit the size of the JavaScript library only the English (Great Britain) and French languages are supported for the moment__.
+__To limit the size of the JavaScript library only the English (Great Britain, United States) and French languages are supported for the moment__.
 Any contribution aimed at improving the portability of other languages supported by Pico TTS while limiting the final size of the library is welcome.
 The idea being, why not, to load the language files on the fly.

 ## Example